Thie1e/cutpointr/README.md

 ### Bootstrapped cutpoints

 It has been shown that bagging can substantially improve performance of a wide range of types of models in regression as well as in classification tasks.
 In the setting of generating a numerical output, a number of bootstrap samples is drawn and the final result is the average of all models that were fit to the bootstrap samples.
 We make this pricinple available for cutpoint estimation via the `maximize_boot_metric` and `minimize_boot_metric` functions.
-If one of these functions is used as `method`, `boot_cut` bootstrap samples are drawn, the cutpoint optimization is carried out in each one and the mean of the resulting optimal cutpoints on the bootstrap samples is returned as the optimal cutpoint in `cutpointr`.
-Note that if bootstrap validation is run, i.e. if `boot_runs` is larger zero, a double bootstrap will be executed, as in the bootstrap validation routine `boot_runs` bootstrap samples are generated and each one is again bootstrapped `boot_cut` times.
+If one of these functions is used as `method`, `boot_cut` bootstrap samples are drawn, the cutpoint optimization is carried out in each one and a summary of the resulting optimal cutpoints on the bootstrap samples is returned as the optimal cutpoint in `cutpointr`.
+Note that if bootstrap validation is run, i.e. if `boot_runs` is larger zero, a second bootstrap will be executed.
+In the bootstrap validation routine `boot_runs` bootstrap samples are generated and each one is again bootstrapped `boot_cut` times.
 This may lead to long run times, so activating the built-in parallelization may be advisable.
-The advantages of the bootstrapped cutpoints are that they don't have tuneable parameters, unlike the LOESS smoothing, that they don't rely on assumptions, unlike the Normal method, and that they are applicable to every metric that can be used with `minimize_metric` or `maximize_metric`, unlike the Kernel method.
+The advantages of bootstrapping the optimal cutpoint is that the procedure doesn't possess parameters that have to be tuned, unlike the LOESS smoothing, that it doesn't rely on assumptions, unlike the Normal method, and that it is applicable to any metric that can be used with `minimize_metric` or `maximize_metric`, unlike the Kernel method.
 Furthermore, like Random Forests cannot be overfit by increasing the number of trees, the bootstrapped cutpoints cannot be overfit by running an excessive amount of repetitions.

 ``` r
 set.seed(100)